Ganeshreddypalem/Fitness-webpage/README.md

 # Fitness-webpage
-this is my minor web project
+This is my minor web project
+Author-Palem Ganesh Reddy